Kim Kardashian At Risk Of Trauma During Dubai Trip With Makeup Artist Following Arrests In Connection To Paris Robbery

 Kim Kardashian risks suffering a traumatic episode during her trip to Dubai in which she will be accompanied by celebrity makeup artist Mario Dedivanovic.

 Kim and Dedivanovic are scheduled to make the trip for their Masterclass which was postponed last year due to the Paris robbery incident in which the Kardashian sister was the victim.
-The incident was traumatic for the 36-year-old and it contributed to her decision to lay low and get off social media.
+The incident was traumatic for the 36-year-old, and it contributed to her decision to lay low and get off social media.
 She even decided to keep off her busy work schedule.

 17 people arrested in connection to Kim’s robbery

-Kardashian’s robbery case became the subject of speculation and investigations were launched and the French police have reported that they have captured 17 people in connection to the Paris robbery.
+Kardashian’s robbery case became the subject of speculation, and investigations were launched and the French police have reported that they have captured 17 people in connection to the Paris robbery.
 There is speculation that the news might cause some sort of reaction such as opening up wounds that she has worked so hard to heal.
-The news might act as a reminder of what the Keeping Up With The Kardashians reality star went through thus undoing all the progress she has made to forget the traumatic incident.
+The news might act as a reminder of what the Keeping Up With the Kardashians reality star went through, thus undoing all the progress she has made to forget the traumatic incident.

 “Kim is aware that the French police have made arrests relating to her robbery.
 While she is relieved they are making progress, any updates makes her relive everything.
-It’s still very tough for her to deal with,”reported one of sources close to the Kardashians.
+It’s still very tough for her to deal with,” reported one of sources close to the Kardashians.

 BREAKING NEWS: French police have arrested 16 people in the Paris